hubertStanowski/FlappyBirdAI/README.md

 - You can toggle sensor view by pressing **SPACE** button
 - In sensor view you can see how the current best bird's neural network looks
 - Each bird will also have red lines from its center to the closest bottom and top pipe
-- Sensor view will also show you how many bird out of the current generation are still alive
+- Sensor view will also show you how many birds out of the current generation are still alive
 - Sensor view displays actual FPS which may differ from set FPS depending on population size
 - To turn off the sensor view press **SPACE** button again
 ### Resetting